By Benjamin Navot, MD

 Faculty Peer Reviewed

 This week’s Primecuts starts with Olympic highlights from the past week.
-In gymnastics, Gabby Douglas won the gold medal for women’s individual all-around while the women …
+In gymnastics, Gabby Douglas won the gold medal for women’s individual all-around while …

 By Robert Keller